AdobeDocs/document-cloud-learn.en/help/acrobat/getting-started/organize.md

 ---
 # Organize Pages

-Use **[!UICONTROL Organize Pages]** in Acrobat DC to add, replace, extract, rotate, delete, and move pages in your PDF.
+Use **[!UICONTROL Organize Pages]** in Acrobat to add, replace, extract, rotate, delete, and move pages in your PDF.

 1. Select **[!UICONTROL Organize Pages]** from the [!UICONTROL Tools] center or right-hand pane.